Ready to speak to one of the team?

 In response, the British Society of Periodontology said: ‘Evidence supports the use of small interdental brushes for cleaning between the teeth where there is space to do so, in preference to flossing… Floss is not a waste of time – it is a viable alternative to interdental brushing where appropriate.

-Our partner, Mark Aston, has his own thoughts on this confusing state of affairs and what this means for our oral healthcare routines.
+Our Lead Dentist, Mark Aston, has his own thoughts on this confusing state of affairs and what this means for our oral healthcare routines.
 This is his advice.

 When it comes to taking care of our teeth, there is no single approach that fits everyone.

 Here at City Bridge Dental, we offer tailored advice to every individual depending on a number of factors, including:

 We often advise patients adopt more than one technique, usually a combination of flossing and interdental brushing, for different areas of the mouth.
 We also take into account the presence of dental bridges and dental implants, which require specialist techniques to clean thoroughly.